Dan Bidois

-Daniel Michael Bidois (born 1983) is a New Zealand politician and economist who sat as the National Party Member for Northcote in the New Zealand House of Representatives.
+Daniel Michael Bidois (born 1983) is a New Zealand politician and economist who sits as the National Party Member for Northcote in the New Zealand House of Representatives.
 Bidois was elected on 9 June 2018 as the Member for Northcote.
 He was a Strategy Manager for Foodstuffs prior to his election.

 Early life and education

 Bidois is both of European and Māori descent, adopted into a family of Ngāti Maniapoto descent.
 He grew up in Howick, Auckland and attended Our Lady Star of the Sea Catholic Primary School, Howick Intermediate and Howick College.
 Bidois left Howick College at 15 to pursue a butchery apprenticeship, originally with Seaside Meats.
 Within two weeks of beginning his apprenticeship, he was diagnosed with Ewing Sarcoma, a rare form of bone cancer.
 He had chemotherapy and an operation to save his leg.
 Having overcome cancer, Bidois decided to continue with his butchery career, completing an apprenticeship with Woolworths Supermarket in Newmarket.

-Bidois later graduated with Bachelor of Commerce (Hons) and Bachelor of Arts degrees at the University of Auckland.
+Bidois later graduated with Bachelor of Commerce (Hons) and Bachelor of Arts degrees at the University of Auckland, and has four degrees in total.
+He has been to MIT, both the one in Massachusetts & Manukau.

 In 2010, Bidois won a Fulbright Scholarship to attend Harvard University in the United States, completing a Master of Public Policy degree in 2012.